c0bra/resume/resume.md

 ### Open Source Development and Community Involvement

 * **UI-Grid**
-	Core committer to UI-Grid,a popular AngularJS data-grid project.
-Provides many features similar to Excel and other grid tools.
-Uses virtualization to allow using hundreds of thousands of rows without a performance hit.
-Built with Grunt, tested with SauceLabs against a variety of browsers and continuously deployed using TravisCI.
+	Core committer to UI-Grid, a popular AngularJS data-grid project that provides many features similar to Excel.

 * **AngularJS**
 	Actively involved in the AngularJS community on irc (#angularjs on freenode),and StackOverflow.

 * **angular-responsive-images**
 	Angular module that makes handling responsive images easier.

-* **markdown-resume.js**
-	NodeJS utility that converts resumes in Markdown format into HTML and PDFs.

 * **smeans.js**
 	NodeJS module that uses the S-Means algorithm to cluster data sets.